An Interprofessional Minor Between Exercise and Sport Performance and Biology Departments

 The minor also encourages you to take responsibility for your own nutrition, health and well-being by applying your new understanding to your own life, enhancing your sense of competence and personal control.

-A minor in Human Nutrition prepares you for both graduate studies in the field and certification from the International Society of Sports Nutrition.
+A minor in Nutrition prepares you for both graduate studies in the field and certification from the International Society of Sports Nutrition.

-The Human Nutrition minor is offered through the Department of Exercise and Sport Performance in the UNE Westbrook College of Health Professions and the Department of Biology in the College of Arts and Sciences.
+The Nutrition minor is offered through the Department of Exercise and Sport Performance in the UNE Westbrook College of Health Professions and the Department of Biology in the College of Arts and Sciences.
 As an interdisciplinary minor, the courses are presented from multiple disciplines and colleges.

 This minor will be offered beginning in the fall of 2015.